Wicked (2024 film): Sequel

 Originally announced as one film, Wicked was split into two films in April 2022.
-The sequel, Wicked: For Good, is scheduled for release on November 21, 2025, and will adapt the events of the musical's second act.
+The sequel, Wicked: For Good, was released on November 21, 2025, and adapts the events of the musical's second act.

 In November 2024, Schwartz and Holzman said they had discussed the possibility of "something" more associated with the Wicked film adaptation, but that it would not necessarily be a Wicked Part Three or Four.
+They were later reported to be working on a musical film adaptation of The Marvelous Land of Oz, tentatively titled Ozma, which would take place in the world of the original Oz books rather than the Wicked universe.
+As of June 2026, whether that project is the one that they were alluding to in 2024 or whether it's a separate project has not been confirmed.